sirnewton01/post-web/README.md

 Most web pages are too complex for all but the most savvy users to view the source and understand what is happening.
 This lack of readability can be a real problem for a number of reasons.
 Most users can't have a real understanding of what is going on when they perform an action on the page.
 The actions are largely site-specific with little standardization.
+This also makes it difficult for users themselves to distinguish malicious user-contributed action from the regular site actions.

 The REpresentational State Transfer (REST) movement has attempted to standardize interactions of RESTful APIs, but has fallen short of standardizing UI presentation and gestures.
 Each website remains entirely